Joanna Trollope: Career

 Often described as Aga sagas, for their rural themes, only two of Trollope's novels (by 2006) actually feature an Aga.
 The term's entry in The Oxford Companion to English Literature (2009) states that "by no means all her work fits the generally comforting implications of the label".
 Rejecting the label as not being accurate, Trollope told Lisa Allardice, writing for The Guardian in 2006: "Actually, the novels are quite subversive, quite bleak.
 It's all rather patronising isn't it?"
 Allardice disputed the "cosy reputation" Trollope's books had acquired as her novels had "tackled increasingly thorny issues including lesbianism, broken families and adoption, the mood growing darker with each novel."
 Terence Blacker, who coined the term for Trollope's fiction in Publishing News in 1992, admitted a decade later that he "felt terribly guilty" for lumbering Trollope with the phrase.
 Trollope told Bedell in 1993 that her fiction does "the things the traditional novel has always done" by mirroring reality and exploring "people's emotional lives".
-Bedell observed that her novels until then were: "never suburban, which is the real condition of most of England.
+Bedell observed that her novels until then were:

+never suburban, which is the real condition of most of England.
 Trollopian action takes place in large village houses, at vast kitchen tables; her doctors, vicars, solicitors and craft-gallery owners may worry about money, as her own parents did, but they don't have any social anxieties: they are invited for drinks at the big house as a matter of course.
-The books are as economically prestigious, and quite as aspirational in their own way, as the glitter blockbusters of the Eighties."
+The books are as economically prestigious, and quite as aspirational in their own way, as the glitter blockbusters of the Eighties.

 In 2009, she donated the short story The Piano Man to Oxfam's 'Ox-Tales' project, four collections of UK stories written by 38 authors.
 Trollope's story was published in the 'Water' collection.

-She has written the first novel in Harper Collins updating of the Jane Austen canon, The Austen Project.
-Her version of "Sense and Sensibility" was published in October 2013 with limited success.
+She wrote the first novel in HarperCollins updating of the Jane Austen canon, The Austen Project.
+Her version of Sense and Sensibility was published in October 2013 with limited success.

 An adaptation of The Rector's Wife (1994), produced for Channel 4, starred Lindsay Duncan and Ronald Pickup.
 The Choir, adapted by Ian Curteis, was a five-episode BBC television miniseries in 1995.
 It starred Jane Asher and James Fox.
-Of her other novels, A Village Affair and Other People's Children have also been adapted for television.
+Of her other novels, A Village Affair and Other People's Children were also adapted for television.